isomerpages/moe-damaipri/_holistic-education/Projects/Character & Citizenship Education (Sexuality Education).md

 ### Information for Parents
 <div style="text-align:justify;">8.
 Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.<br><br>
 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form is also downloadable [here](/files/2022%20SEd%20Opt%20Out%20form.pdf).
+This form is also downloadable <a href="/files/2022%20SEd%20Opt%20Out%20form.pdf">here</a>.
 A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 26/1/2022.<br><br>10.
 Parents can contact the school at damai_ps@moe.edu.sg or  **64456483** for discussion or to seek clarification about the school’s sexuality education programme. <br><br>
 11. Parents, who wish to attend the school sexuality education programmes, should also contact the school to make the necessary arrangement.</div>